|

 are now listed within 400 registrations.

-in association with the New Zealand Arboricultural Association (NZAA)
+with the New Zealand Arboricultural Association (NZAA), established

-to establish the Notable Trees Trust of New Zealand, it has become
+the Notable Trees Trust of New Zealand, it became apparent that

-apparent that there are some key issues surrounding heritage trees
+there were some key issues surrounding heritage trees that needed

 - How we identify and